26

 Three craft breweries in the area worthy of your time:

 • Marz Collective (Bridgeport.
-Some fun and funky stuff here.)
+Some fun and funky stuff here.
+“Walkable” from the park, but easier with wheels.)

 • Whiner Beer Company (Back of the Yards.
 The neighborhood is a little gritty, but the Belgian-style brews make it worth the effort.)